Custom component - CustomComponent

 $scope.callNative(nativeApi => nativeApi.setTitle('title'));

-• On the window object there are methods available to control the platform loader:
+• The window object provides methods to control the platform loader:

 Last updated